 - Attend a Thesis Information Meeting

-- Identify and select an adviser
+- Identify and select an advisor

 - Discuss registration for the Thesis Proposal Preparation semester with your Honors advisor